winsw/winsw/doc/xmlConfigFile.md

 	* `unsecureAuth=“enabled”: default=“disabled"`

 The parameter “unsecureAuth” is only effective when the transfer protocol is HTTP - unencrypted data transfer.
 This is a security vulnerability because the credentials are send in clear text!
 For a SSPI authentication this is not relevant because the authentication tokens are encrypted.

+For target servers using the HTTPS transfer protocol it is necessary, that the CA which issued the server certificate is trusted by the client.
+This is normally the situation when the server ist located in the Internet.
+When an organisation is using a self issued CA for the intranet this probably is not the case.
+In this case it is necessary to import the CA to the Certificate MMC of the Windows client.
+Have a look to the  instructions on this [site](https://msdn.microsoft.com/de-de/library/system.net.credentialcache.defaultcredentials(v=vs.85).aspx).
+The self issued CA must be imported to the Trusted Root Certification Authorities for the computer.
 ```
     <download from="http://example.com/some.dat" to="%BASE%\some.dat" />